marverix/ansible-role-docker-ce/README.md

 - ✔️ Installing Docker Compose
   - You can define which version should be installed
   - You can skip installation
-  - Double-check that the newest version of `pip` is installed
+  - Double-check that the last cross-python version of `pip` is installed (20.3.4)
 - ✔️ Installing Python Docker SDK
   - You can define which version should be installed
   - You can skip installation